2006 FIVB Men's Volleyball World Championship qualification (CEV)

-The CEV qualification for the 2006 FIVB Volleyball Men's World Championship saw member nations compete for nine places at the finals in Japan.
+The CEV qualification for the 2006 FIVB Men's Volleyball World Championship saw member nations compete for nine places at the finals in Japan.

 Draw

 35 CEV national teams entered qualification.
 The teams were distributed according to their position in the FIVB Senior Men's Rankings as of 15 January 2004 using the serpentine system for their distribution.
 (Rankings shown in brackets) Teams ranked 1–8 did not compete in the first and second rounds, and automatically qualified for the third round.
 Teams ranked 9–20 did not compete in the first round, and automatically qualified for the second round.